vkbo/novelWriter/docs/source/usage_structure.rst

    The point-of-view character for the current section.
 The target must be a note tag in the :guilabel:`Character` type root folder.

+``@focus``
+   The character that has the focus for the current section.
+This can be used in cases where the focus is not a point-of-view character.
+The target must be a note tag in the :guilabel:`Character` type root folder.

 ``@char``
    Other characters in the current section.
-The target must be a note tag in a :guilabel:`Character` type root folder.
+The target must be a note tag in the :guilabel:`Character` type root folder.
 This should not include the point-of-view character.

 ``@plot``
    The plot or subplot advanced in the current section.
-The target must be a note tag in a :guilabel:`Plot` type root folder.
+The target must be a note tag in thje :guilabel:`Plot` type root folder.

 ``@time``
    The timelines touched by the current section.
-The target must be a note tag in a :guilabel:`Timeline` type root folder.
+The target must be a note tag in the :guilabel:`Timeline` type root folder.

 ``@location``
    The location the current section takes place in.
-The target must be a note tag in a :guilabel:`Locations` type root folder.
+The target must be a note tag in the :guilabel:`Locations` type root folder.

 ``@object``
    Objects present in the current section.
-The target must be a note tag in an :guilabel:`Object` type root folder.
+The target must be a note tag in the :guilabel:`Object` type root folder.

 ``@entity``
    Entities present in the current section.
-The target must be a note tag in an :guilabel:`Entities` type root folder.
+The target must be a note tag in the :guilabel:`Entities` type root folder.

 ``@custom``